Profit Through Purpose

 Rathbone Greenbank Investments is the dedicated ethical and sustainable investment team of Rathbones, one of the UK’s leading investment managers.
 Rathbone Greenbank have been staunch supporters of our Resonance Social Investment Tax Relief (SITR) Funds covering the South West, North West and West Midlands.
 They have brought the highest number of investors to those funds, who have been able to take advantage of the tax relief, whilst supporting social enterprises to tackle poverty and inequality in those regions.

-In 2020, Big Society Capital (one of the UK’s leading impact investors) partnered with leading investment manager, Schroders, to launch the Schroder Big Society Capital Social Impact Trust plc.
+In 2020, Better Society Capital (one of the UK’s leading impact investors) partnered with leading investment manager, Schroders, to launch the Schroder Better Society Capital Social Impact Trust plc.
 Following a successful initial raise of £75 million, it listed on the London Stock Exchange.
 The fund is pioneering and allows ordinary investors access to private market impact investment for the first time and brings millions of pounds of additional capital to help social enterprises and charities.

 The investments will address social challenges ranging from helping people with dementia or learning disabilities, to providing homes and support for those who have experienced homelessness or are survivors of domestic abuse.